 Full-time Foundation degrees are mostly completed within two years.

 All Foundation degrees offer a guaranteed progression route to at least one named Honours degree, which are available at Staffordshire University.

 Higher National Certificates and Diplomas (HNCs and HNDs) are professionally geared to enable students to meet the needs of their chosen future employment.
 Study is either full-time or part-time.
 The course length will depend on the subject studied and can be from 12 months in the case of a full-time HNC to three years for a part-time HND.

 Students on our Applied IT HNC/D programmes are joint Stoke on Trent College and Staffordshire University students, with access to the learning resources and social facilities at the University.
 Where the HNC and HND awards are currently awarded by Pearson, students are classed as Stoke on Trent College students only, and should apply direct to the College.

-These are ‘bite-size’ degree-level units made up of one or more HNC or HND modules in a specialised field and can be completed in a much shorter time than a full degree programme.
+These are ‘bite-size’ I.T. degree-level units made up of one or more HNC or HND modules and can be completed in a much shorter time than a full degree programme.
 These are suitable for people who may just require one or two specialist skills at degree level, but not a full higher education qualification, or for those wanting to extend their teaching qualifications and expertise.

 Access to Higher Education